Macdonald polynomials in superspace as eigenfunctions of commuting operators: Macdonald superpolynomials and generalized -Kostka coefficients

 We next introduce the Schur superpolynomials \cite{BDLM}

 and their deformation

 where $\varphi$ stands for the endomorphism of $\mathbb Q(q,t)[p_1,p_2,p_3,\dots;\tilde p_0,\tilde p_1,\tilde p_2,\dots]$ defined by its action on the power-sums as

-\begin{remark} As was commented in \cite{BDLM}, the existence of the limiting case $s_\Lambda(x,\theta)=P_\Lambda(x,\ta;0,0)$ does not follow from the existence of a solution to conditions \eqref{co12} since the scalar product is degenerate when $q=t=0$.
-A better approach is to consider the limit in Definition~\ref{PvsE}.
-In this case, it is known that a non-symmetric Macdonald polynomial becomes a Key polynomial (or Demazure character) \cite{ion,LasS}.
-Unfortunately, because of the quantity $1/t^{{\rm inv}(\Lambda^s)}$, it is not immediate that the limit exists.
-To overcome this problem, we can define the Macdonald superpolynomials by (anti)symmetrizing $E_{\Lambda}$ instead of $E_{\Lambda^R}$.
-This will be considered in a forthcoming publication. \end{remark}
+\begin{remark} As was commented in \cite{BDLM}, the existence of the limiting case $s_\Lambda(x,\theta)=P_\Lambda(x,\ta;0,0)$ does not follow{ from the existence of a solution from Theorem \ref{theo1} } since the scalar product is degenerate when $q=t=0$.
+A better approach is to consider the limit $q=t\to 0$ in Definition~\ref{PvsE}.
+This is presented in Appendix \ref{Key}.
+Specifically, we prove the existence of the Schur superpolynomials by using the fact that in the limit $q=t\to 0$, a non-symmetric Macdonald polynomial tends to a Key polynomial (or Demazure character) \cite{Ion,LasS}. \end{remark}

-Given this, we have formulated in \cite{BDLM} the following striking version of the Macdonald positivity conjecture.
+{We now recall the following striking version of the Macdonald positivity conjecture, formulated in \cite{BDLM}.}

 \begin{conjecture} The coefficients $ K_{\Omega \Lambda} (q,t)$ in the expansion of the integral form of the Macdonald superpolynomials

 are polynomials in $q$ and $t$ with nonnegative integer coefficients.\end{conjecture}